Corrections Officer Job Description (+ Free Template)

-A Corrections Officer is responsible for supervising inmates within a prison who are serving a sentence or are awaiting trial.
+A Corrections Officer is responsible for supervising inmates within a prison who is serving a sentence or are awaiting trial.
 They are safety professionals in the prison, county jail, and state jail settings.

 Corrections Officer Job Description Sample

 We are looking for an experienced and professional corrections officer to monitor inmates at our facility.
 The successful candidate for this position will be responsible for enforcing the facility’s regulations and rules as well as supervising inmates either in their cells or in group areas.
 You will also be tasked with escorting visitors within the prison.

 A corrections officer earns between $30,000 and $67,000 depending on experience.
 The median salary for this position is $39,000 per year.

 Corrections Officer Required Soft Skills

 - Mental fortitude.

 - Ability to remain calm in tense or high-pressure situations.

 - Conflict resolution.

 Corrections Officer Duties & Responsibilities